conor-mccaffrey/machstat-assessment/README.md

 This folder contains three notebooks, 01-statistics-exercises.ipynb, 02-models.ipynb and 03-Parameters_Exercises.ipynb detailing excercises that were carried out over the course of the semester.
 These exercises gave us the grounding necessery to be able to work through the Keras notebook.

 <h2>Evaluation of Keras Timeseries Anomaly Notebook</h2>
 This notebook covers the project part of our module.
-It is a walkthrough of the Keras Timeseries Anomaly Detection notebook (found at the following link: https://keras.io/examples/timeseries/timeseries_anomaly_detection/), which some improvements made by us.
+It is a walkthrough of the Keras Timeseries Anomaly Detection notebook (found at the following link: https://keras.io/examples/timeseries/timeseries_anomaly_detection/), with some improvements made by us.
 This notebook is evidence of the knowledge gained throughout the duration of the module.

 Thank you.